-In this blog post, Sylvia Jenkins- Parent Representative with Herts Parent Carer Involvement (HPCI) - shares her experience working with us to co-produce improvements to the information available on the Local Offer.
+In this blog post, Sylvia Jenkins- Parent Representative with the Herts Parent Carer Involvement (HPCI) - shares her experience working with us to co-produce improvements to the information available on the Local Offer website.

 The request for help